Wirral Peninsula

 The Wirral Peninsula (/ˈwɪrəl/), known locally as the Wirral, is a peninsula in North West England.
 The roughly rectangular peninsula is about 15 mi long and 7 mi wide, and is bounded by the Dee Estuary to the west, the Mersey Estuary to the east and Liverpool Bay to the north.

 Historically, the Wirral was wholly in Cheshire; in the Domesday Book, its border with the rest of the county was placed at "two arrow falls from Chester city walls".
-However, since the Local Government Act 1972, only the southern third has been in Cheshire, with almost all the rest lying in the Metropolitan Borough of Wirral, Merseyside.
+However, since the Local Government Act 1972, only the southern third of the peninsula remains in Cheshire, in the unitary authority of Cheshire West and Chester.
+The remainder forms the Metropolitan Borough of Wirral, in the county of Merseyside.
 An area of saltmarsh and reclaimed land adjoining the south-west of the peninsula lies in the Welsh county of Flintshire.

 Toponymy

 The name Wirral literally means "myrtle corner", from the Old English wir, a myrtle tree, and heal, an angle, corner or slope.
 It is supposed that the land was once overgrown with bog myrtle, a plant no longer found in the area, but plentiful around Formby, to which the Wirral would once have had a similar habitat.
 The name was given to the Hundred of Wirral (or Wilaveston) around the 8th century.